sudopluto/learning-how-to-live/college/age-22.md

   - started legit therapy
   - realized zuko-ness
   - started working at target part time
+    - and quit from target for the first time
   - finished game of thrones books
   - learned how to drive manual